Schloss Kunreuth: History

 The village of Kunreuth had probably been mentioned in the founding document (Gründungsbuch) of the church of St. James at Bamberg which dates to 1109.
 Lords of Kunreuth are first recorded in 1308.
 What is unclear is whether there was already a castle in existence at that time.

 The first record of a castle dates to 1409.
 At that time, the castle was a fief of the Bishopric of Bamberg, owned by the lords of Egloffstein.

 In 1420 the castle was conquered and plundered during a feud between Margrave Frederick I of Brandenburg and Duke Louis VII of Bavaria-Ingolstadt.

 In 1525, during the Peasants' War the castle was destroyed.
 It was immediately rebuilt by the lords of Egloffstein.
 In 1553 the castle was wrecked again: during the Second Margrave War by Margrave Albert Alcibiades.
 Despite the promise of free passage, the troops of the garrison were hanged on the trees around the castle.

 From 1558 the castle, now a Ganerbenburg of the House of Egloffstein, was rebuilt as a schloss, whilst largely retaining its military character.

 During the Thirty Years' War the schloss suffered severe damage during its frequent use for billeting soldiers.

 This damage was repaired over time.
-The schloss is still owned by the counts and freiherren "von und zu Egloffstein", who have used it to house their family archives.
+The schloss is still owned by the counts and freiherren "von und zu Egloffstein".
+It was used to house their family archives, which now accommodates apartments as well as bureaus.